Digital economy and society statistics - enterprises

 Progress in the development of the digital economy is regarded as critical to improve the competitiveness of the EU’s economy.
 ICTs have quickly become an integral part of how enterprises function: indeed, their extensive use has had a profound impact on how businesses are run, touching upon a range of aspects such as how they organise their internal communications, share their information with business partners, or communicate with their customers.

-This article presents recent statistics on the use of the internet by enterprises, covering fixed broadband access, speed of connections, use of social media and internet presence (in the form of a website, homepage or advertising), followed by data concerning the use of cloud computing (either in terms of the cloud infrastructure or software applications).
+This article presents recent statistics on the use of the internet by enterprises, covering fixed broadband access, the speed of internet connections, the use of social media and technologies for e-business.
 The widespread use of ICTs in the workplace has resulted in an increased demand for ICT specialists and the article also provides information pertaining to their recruitment, in particular the difficulties faced by some enterprises in filling vacancies.
-Related to this is an analysis of the use of own employees or external suppliers to perform a variety of ICT related activities.
-The article closes with information on e-commerce, which continues to develop in a range of industries.
+The article closes with information on e-commerce, which continues to develop across a broad range of activities.

 - 1 Main statistical findings